Baltimore on edge after hung jury in policeman's manslaughter trial

 Porter testified Gray told him he needed medical aid.
 Porter told the van's driver and a supervisor that Gray had asked for aid but none was summoned, according to testimony.

-The defence argued that Porter did not believe Gray was seriously injured until the van's final stop.
+The defense argued that Porter did not believe Gray was seriously injured until the van's final stop.
 His lawyers have said that Porter acted as any reasonable officer would have.

 "I thought the judge would never declare a mistrial absent a fistfight until the jury had been deliberating for six or seven days," said Jim Cohen, a professor at Fordham Law School in New York.
 "They chose the wrong defendant to try first."

-(Reporting by Ian Simpson and Donna Owens; Writing by Scott Malone; Editing by Dan Grebler and Jonathan Oatis)
+(Reporting by Ian Simpson and Donna Owens; Writing by Scott Malone; Editing by Jonathan Oatis and Lisa Shumaker)